 Full time training normally takes three years.
 However, nowadays many students choose to train part-time and are free to choose from a wide range of options in their training schedule.
 MATTS offers students an unrivalled flexibility in training options.
 Students can choose a programme of classes on a completely flexible basis, without needing to provide any notice of which classes they will attend.
 However, it is strongly recommended that students attend for a minimum average of 50% of classes (2 class per week) in any year (35 weeks).
 This is because intensity of training is generally considered to be an important part of the process of reaching the level of skill required to teach the Technique.
 More than two days of training each week, where possible, is definitely an advantage, although not required.

-Students who would prefer not to commit to a regular full-time training schedule pay at the rate of £55/class (from June 2022), payable either weekly or at the end of each half term as the student prefers.
-This is a slightly higher rate than full-time training (about 17% pro rata), intended to cover some of the extra costs to the training course of being unable to plan reliably for the number of students that will attend each day (and therefore the number of teachers that will be required to ensure a good teacher-student ratio) and of ensuring that part-time students are still able to cover the most important parts of the training over the course of their studies.
-However, since it is not uncommon for full-time students to miss at least some training days, it is expected that the extra expense incurred by most part-time students will be, in practice, very small.
+Students who would prefer not to commit to a regular full-time training schedule pay at the rate of £60/class (from June 2023), payable either weekly or at the end of each half term as the student prefers.
+This is a slightly higher rate than full-time training (about 15% pro rata), intended to cover some of the extra costs to the training course of being unable to plan reliably for the number of students that will attend each day (and therefore the number of teachers that will be required to ensure a good teacher-student ratio) and of ensuring that part-time students are still able to cover the most important parts of the training over the course of their studies.
+However, since it is not uncommon for full-time students to miss at least some training days, whilst still being required to pay the full-time rate, it is expected that any additional cost of training incurred by most part-time students will, in practice, be very small.

 Assessment and Qualification